Harnesses

 Signet indexes Codex-owned memory artifacts without rewriting them or turning

 them into Signet-authored memory rows.
-The daemon watches
+The daemon polls Codex memory files with

-soft-deleted from active recall while preserving their artifact rows for
+from active recall while preserving their artifact rows for lineage.

 How it works